aivillage/bylaws/non-profit/bylaws.md

 ### SECTION 3.
 DUTIES

 It shall be the duty of the directors to:
-(a) Perform any and all duties imposed on them collectively or individually by law, by the articles of incorporation of this corporation, or by these bylaws;
+1. Perform any and all duties imposed on them collectively or individually by law, by the articles of incorporation of this corporation, or by these bylaws;
-(b) Appoint and remove, employ and discharge, and, except as otherwise provided in these bylaws, prescribe the duties and fix the compensation, if any, of all officers, agents, and employees of the corporation;
+2. Appoint and remove, employ and discharge, and, except as otherwise provided in these bylaws, prescribe the duties and fix the compensation, if any, of all officers, agents, and employees of the corporation;
-(c) Supervise all officers, agents, and employees of the corporation to assure that their duties are performed properly;
+3. Supervise all officers, agents, and employees of the corporation to assure that their duties are performed properly;
-(d) Meet at such times and places as required by these bylaws;
+4. Meet at such times and places as required by these bylaws;
-(e) Register their addresses with the secretary of the corporation and notices of meetings mailed or telegraphed to them at such addresses shall be valid notices thereof.
+5. Register their addresses with the secretary of the corporation and notices of meetings mailed or telegraphed to them at such addresses shall be valid notices thereof.
-(f) Register a valid, current electronic mail address and notices of meetings mailed to them at such addresses shall be valid notices thereof.
+6. Register a valid, current electronic mail address and notices of meetings mailed to them at such addresses shall be valid notices thereof.

 ### SECTION 4.
 TERMS OF OFFICE